LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 Q8.
 What is the cost of the Leadership by Design program?

 A9: Yes.
-If your child is not admitted into the Leadership by Design program your child may still receive service from the program.
+If your child is not admitted into the 2024 Leadership by Design program your child may still receive service from the program.
 This service includes invitation to selected Saturday webinars and conferences, and also invitation to join the SummerUp Program normally offered in the months of July and August.
 Encourage your child to apply for LBD admission.

 Q10.
-I’m in Grade 11 this academic year.
-May I apply?
+I’m in Grade 11/Grade 12 this academic year.
+May I be considered for the LBD program?

 Q12.
 When is the best time to apply?